jvyden420/bobpony.org/_posts/2018-06-18-Windows10Tweaks.md

 description: The best tweaks for Windows 10 in my opinion.
 category: tweaks
 ---
 Do you not like the way how the way Windows 10 works?
 Neither do I. Anyways, let's dig into the best tweaks for Windows 10 which are the best in my opinion, feel free to try it out for yourself.
-I'll keep updating this post later on...
+I'll keep updating this post later...
-# 1. Removing all of the modern/metro apps
+# 1. Removing all the modern/metro apps
 Don't have a use for them?
 Well I highly recommend you do this "tweak", please note the following...
 - You can't reinstall them later after they get removed
 - This will not remove Microsoft Edge, the Settings App, and Windows Mixed Reality.